grpc/test-infra/containers/runtime/xds/README.md

   listening on.
 The traffic wish to go through envoy should be send to this port.

-- -validation-only
+- -validate-only

-  This flag allows user to validate the custome resource configuration.
-The default value of this filed is `false`
+  This flag allows user to validate the custom resource configuration.
+The default value of this filed is `false`, means the program only validate the resources configurations and will not start any servers.

 - -path-to-bootstrap